xmtp/xmtp-dot-org/docs/v3/signature_changes.md

 XMTP v2 signatures use `secp256k1` keys signed by the user’s wallet.
 To use MLS for group chat, XMTP is migrating to `ed25519` keys signed by the `secp256k1` keys.

 XMTP is also requiring a signature for each app/device combination (“installation”).
+This is a change from requiring a signature just for users.
 Users will have to authorize XMTP for each app they install on each device (instead of once per app).

 ## How do XMTP Identities get the new key type?

-When an existing user opens a V3 app for the first time, XMTP will take their `secp256k1` Create Identity signature and sign it with an `ed25519` key.
+When an existing user opens a V3 app for the first time, XMTP will take their `ed25519` key  and sign it with an `secp256k1` key from their Create Identity signature.

-New users who go through the Create Identity signature process will also get an `secp256k1` Create Identity signature signed with an `ed25519` key.
+New users who go through the Create Identity signature process will also get an `ed25519` key signed with an `secp256k1` key from their Create Identity signature.

 There is no cryptographic difference between V2 users who migrated to V3, and new V3 users.

 ## How do app/device installations work?

 Every app/device combination has to have an Enable Identity signature.
 When a previously enabled app on one device is installed on a new device, users will have to provide an Enable Identity signature.
-This is a change from V2.

-New apps also have to get an Enable Identity signature, as they did before.
+New apps also have to get an Enable Identity signature.

 ## How do apps get permission to send group messages?